-India is the second largest cement producer in the world and accounted for over 8% of the global installed capacity as of 2019.
+India is the second largest cement producer in the world and accounted for over 7% of the global installed capacity.
 India’s overall cement production capacity was nearly 545 million tonnes (MT) in FY20.
 Of the total capacity, 98% lies with the private sector and the rest with public sector.
 The top 20 companies account for around 70% of the total cement production in India.
 As India has a high quantity and quality of limestone deposits through-out the country, the cement industry promises huge potential for growth.

 The demand of cement industry is expected to reach 550-600 MT per annum (MTPA) by 2025 because of the expanding demand of different sectors, i.e., housing, commercial construction, and industrial construction.

 Several government schemes such as MGNREGA, PM Garib Kalyan Rozgar Abhiyan and state-level schemes such as Matir Srisht (West Bengal) and public work schemes (Jharkhand) have aided demand